Jaljeera Recipe | Learn how to make refreshing Indian Summer drink Jal Jeera

-- In a blender, add all the ingredients , along with water and blend till all the leaves are blended finely water.
+- In a blender, add all the ingredients along with about ½ cup water and blend to smooth mixture.

 So do make this Indian Summer Cooler, enjoy the chilled drink before the meals for a good digestion or just like that.
 It is believed to be one of the best cures for nay stomach and heat related problems.
 Jal Jeera Powder can also be made at home and used as and when required, shall soon update the recipe as a when I get the dried Mint leaves from store.
 I ran out of dried Mint leaves so not updating the post with Jal Jeera Powder recipe.